 Lake Nicaragua is the largest of several freshwater lakes in Nicaragua as well as the largest in Central America.
 Located in southwest Nicaragua, it is the dominant physical feature of the country.
 There are more than 400 islands in the lake.

 Masaya Volcano National Park, consisting of a volcanic caldera with two volcanoes and five craters, was established in 1979 as Nicaragua's first national park.
-Volcán Masaya is one Nicaragua's most popular tourist attractions due to the opportunity of direct contact with the crater.
+Volcán Masaya is one of Nicaragua's most popular tourist attractions due to the opportunity of direct contact with the crater.

-The Mosquito Coast, also known as the "Miskito Coast", historically included the Miskito kingdom's fluctuating area along the eastern coast of present-day Nicaragua and Honduras.
+The Mosquito Coast, also known as the "Miskito Coast," historically included the Miskito kingdom's fluctuating area along the eastern coast of present-day Nicaragua and Honduras.
 It was named after the local Miskito Amerindians and was long dominated by British interests.